1ce-scream/GB_VK_App/README.md

   - Text size calculation in UILabel
   - Nuke
 -------------------------------------
+#### Additional frameworks used:
+  - Alamofire
+  - Realm
+  - PromiseKit
+  - Nuke
-##### Additional frameworks used: Alamofire, Realm, PromiseKit, Nuke, Firebase (project was integrated with firebase auth)
+  - Firebase (project was integrated with Firebase Authentication)